 As we went further into the jungle by foot, it struck me just how detailed the forest is here.
 It seemed like every tree had been meticulously embellished by a movie set designer with patches of moss, fungi, orchids and liana vines.
 But no, this isn’t a set from Indiana Jones… it’s a real place.

 While the blue-green pools of water are the main attraction at Semuc Champey, our guide first took us to a nearby cave.
-I have explored quite a few caves before (see this story on my caving adventures in Thailand) but this was something quite different.
+I have explored quite a few caves before but this was something quite different.

 Firstly, because we went in only with candles for light…